Generalized Permutation Framework for Testing Model Variable Significance: Review of related work

+CRT, HRT and CPT all require some knowledge of the conditional distribution $\mathcal{F}(\mathbf{X_{j}} | \{ \mathbf{X_{p}} \}_{p \neq j}) $, which is not always available.
+Furthermore, computation gains in HRT might indirectly obfuscate the ability of the statistical model used to overfit the training data.

-\subsection{Permutation Tests}
+\subsection{Permutation tests}

+An alternative to conditional randomization, which requires conditional knowledge about the variables, is to use permutations.
 A standard technique to construct the null distribution is by using the permutation plug-in estimate \citep{scheffe1943statistical, wald1944statistical, hoeffding1952large, fisher1949design, good2013permutation}.
 In the permutation plug-in technique, the null distribution for a statistic of interest is constructed by randomly permuting the labels, and then computing the statistic for the permuted label data and unpermuted covariates.
 The intuition is that if the labels are scrambled, the relationship between the labels and the variable will be broken, and no variable should be able to reliably predict the scrambled labels.
 Thus the statistic computed on the scrambled labels is a distribution of the statistic when the null hypothesis is true.

 \citet{li2013finding} applied the permutation plug-in estimate to construct the null distributions of the resampled rank statistic of genes for classifying genetic conditions.
-Their algorithm, \emph{SAMseq}, is summarized in Algorithm~\ref{alg:permPlugin}.
+Their algorithm, SAMseq, is summarized in Algorithm~\ref{alg:permPlugin}.
 Genes that are differentially expressed can then be tested against their null distributions in a non-parametric way without relying on distributional assumptions as in the popular DESeq2 method \citep{love2014moderated}.
 Label permutation has also been applied to evaluate model predictive performance in \citep{golland2003permutation, williamson2017nonparametric, altmann2010permutation}, and to test model variable selection techniques on chemical compound data in \citep{lindgren1996model}.
 Additionally, \citet{strobl2008conditional} permuted the variables in synthetic data to study how correlated variables affected the construction of trees in Random Forests.
-In contrast, we use permutations in a model-independent fashion to analyse statistical contributions of each variable.
+In contrast, we use permutations in a model-independent fashion to analyze statistical contributions of each variable.